These are some of the general factors and concerns as they apply to industrial property and your inspection as a commercial real estate agent.

 Checklist for Industrial Property Inspections

-- Is the property located in a recognised industrial area surrounded by good and busy industrial tenants?
+- Is the property in a recognised industrial area surrounded by good and busy industrial tenants?
 Talk to some of the other local businesses in the precinct to see what they think about the local area.

 - Are there any unsold properties or an abundance of vacancies in the industrial precinct and are tenants and properties in high demand?
 Look at those vacancies and get details of the asking rent.